armedturret/BLURF-Z-for-Zachariah/README.txt

 Tips:
-Don't make ambiguous actions i.e. say "jump over bar" rather than "jump over" Say "cancel" to stop examining something i.e. if you say "open door" but it says you don't have a key say "cancel"
+Don't make ambiguous actions i.e. say "jump over bar" rather than "jump over" Say "cancel" to stop examining something i.e. if you say "open door" but it says you don't have a key say "cancel" All actions must include a verb i.e. "go north" instead of "north"